5 Ways to Maximize the Benefits of Your Software Solution

 5. Documentation is Your Best Friend

 We touched on the importance of documentation when talking about knowledge transfer.
 The same applies to your team’s specific workflows.
 Especially if your creative project management software solution is complex, improper use can lead to issues that cost time and money.
 Everyone from power users to basic users should understand the workflows and the importance of following them.
-The most efficient way of making sure this happens is to have documentation you can point to.
+The most efficient way of making sure this happens is to have the documentation you can point to.
 That way, if anyone is ever unsure, they can make adjustments before any serious issues arise.